Leeds Maternity Care

 Meet the team

-For regularly updated information regarding Coronavirus (COVID-19) and pregnancy we recommend you visit the RCOG website by following the link below:
+For regularly updated information regarding Coronavirus (COVID-19) and pregnancy we recommend you visit the RCOG website by following this link:

 New evidence suggests that individuals of black and minority ethnic (BAME) background may be at higher risk of developing complications of coronavirus.
 This may apply to pregnant women.
 We therefore advise pregnant women of BAME background to seek help early if they are concerned they may have symptoms of coronavirus.
-Click here for more information
+Video: Information on coronavirus for pregnant BAME women

-Important information for women and their birth partners when attending our Maternity Unit
+Important information for all when attending our Maternity Unit

 This update informs you of what you need to do to keep yourself safe, and protect other patients and our staff from Coronavirus.